Aqua Teen Hunger Force season 10

-Aqua TV Show Show is the alternative title given to the tenth season of the animated television series Aqua Teen Hunger Force.
-The tenth season aired in the United States on Cartoon Network's late night programming block, Adult Swim.
+The tenth season of the animated television series Aqua Teen Hunger Force, alternatively titled Aqua TV Show Show, aired in the United States on Cartoon Network's late night programming block, Adult Swim.
 The season started on August 11, 2013 with "Muscles" and ended with "Spacecadeuce" on October 20, 2013, with a total of ten episodes.
-The show is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl Brutananadilewski.
+The show is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl.
 In May 2015, this season became available on Hulu Plus.

 Episodes in this season were written and directed by Dave Willis and Matt Maiellaro.
 The theme music was composed by Flying Lotus.
 Almost every episode in this season featured a special guest appearance, which continues a practice used in past seasons.
 This season has been released in various forms of home media, including on demand streaming.